← Back to Trail Notes

 So I opened Google Maps to check satellite imagery.
 Then AllTrails to see what hikes were nearby.
 Then a weather app for the weekend forecast.
 Then a random forum post from 2021 where someone mentioned that loop B floods during spring snowmelt.
 By the time I had a reasonable picture, I'd burned my entire lunch break and still wasn't confident I'd picked the right spot.

 Campsite selection is a preference problem disguised as a search problem.
 Recreation.gov treats every campsite the same: here's a list, pick one.
 But campsites are wildly different from each other.
 Site 12 might be a wide-open gravel pad next to the road, while site 47 is a tucked-away spot under ponderosa pines with a creek view.
-Those are completely different experiences, and they attract completely different people.
+Those are completely different experiences.

 The problem is that you can't tell the difference until you've done hours of research or showed up and hoped for the best.

 Wylara starts by understanding what kind of camper you are.
-A short personality quiz captures your priorities: Do you want solitude or community?
+A short personality quiz captures your priorities: solitude or community?
 Tent or RV?
 Close to trails or close to town?
-Shade or sun?

-Then we score every campsite on dozens of real factors: shade coverage, privacy from neighbors, water proximity, terrain quality, road access, cell signal, and more.
+Then we score every campsite on real factors: shade coverage, privacy from neighbors, water proximity, terrain, road access, and more.
 Your quiz results weight those scores so the best sites for you float to the top.

-We layer in weather forecasts, air quality data, fire closures, and condition reports from other campers.
-The goal is to compress two hours of research into a five-minute experience.
+We also layer in weather forecasts, fire closures, and condition reports.
+The goal is to compress two hours of research into five minutes.

-We also mapped over 689 dispersed camping spots on public land.
-Free camping on BLM and Forest Service land is one of the best-kept secrets in outdoor recreation, and most people have no idea where to start.
-Wylara puts those spots on the map with real access information and user reports.
+And for the people who'd rather skip campgrounds entirely, we mapped over 689 dispersed camping spots on BLM and Forest Service land.
+Free camping on public land is one of the best-kept secrets in outdoor recreation, and most people have no idea where to start.

 Planning a camping trip shouldn't feel like a second job.